Avoid legal issues with compliant job descriptions

 Pregnant Workers Fairness Act

-The Pregnant Workers Fairness Act (PWFA) is a federal law that protects pregnant employees.
-Reasonable accommodations must be made for conditions related to pregnancy.
+The Pregnant Workers Fairness Act (PWFA) is a federal law that protects pregnant employees and requires reasonable accommodations for pregnancy-related conditions.

 Equal Pay Act Compliance